ashishdoneriya/csetutorials.com-ssj/posts/fetch-and-write-influxdb-data-using-java.md

 updated: 2016-05-26T15:36:02+05:30
 ---

-<a href="/influxdb-tutorial.html" target="_blank" rel="noopener noreferrer">Influx</a> time series database is a platform for storing, collecting, visualizing and managing time-series data.
+[Influx](/influxdb-tutorial.html) time series database is a platform for storing, collecting, visualizing and managing time-series data.

 There is already official java api in maven and github.
-But I have created an api for influxdb in <a href="https://github.com/ashishdoneriya/influxdb-java" target="_blank" rel="noopener noreferrer">Github</a>.
+But I have created an api for influxdb in [Github](https://github.com/ashishdoneriya/influxdb-java).
 From that we could fetch and write to database very easily.
-To use that api <a href="https://github.com/ashishdoneriya/influxdb-java/releases/download/3.0.1/influxdb-3.0.1.jar" target="_blank" rel="noopener noreferrer">download jar</a>.
-You can also add dependency in your project using <a href="https://jitpack.io/#ashishdoneriya/influxdb-java/3.0.1" target="_blank" rel="noopener noreferrer">JitPack</a>.
+To use that api [download jar](https://github.com/ashishdoneriya/influxdb-java/releases/download/3.0.1/influxdb-3.0.1.jar).
+You can also add dependency in your project using [JitPack](https://jitpack.io/#ashishdoneriya/influxdb-java/3.0.1).

 In Influxdb we call tables as measurements and columns as fields.
 So let's start.